19hours/sg-statutes/Acts/Income Tax Act.md

 “debt securities” has the same meaning as in section 43N(4);

-“FRS 39” means the financial reporting standard known as Financial Reporting Standard 39 (Financial Instruments: Recognition and Measurement) issued in May 2003 by the former Council on Corporate Disclosure and Governance appointed by the Minister under the repealed section 200A of the Companies Act (Cap.
-50);
+“FRS 39” means the financial reporting standard known as Financial Reporting Standard 39 (Financial Instruments: Recognition and Measurement) that is treated as made by the Accounting Standards Council under Part III of the Accounting Standards Act (Cap.
+2B), as amended from time to time;

+[Act 29 of 2012 wef 18/12/2012]

 “Monetary Authority of Singapore” means the Monetary Authority of Singapore established under section 3 of the Monetary Authority of Singapore Act (Cap.
 186);

 “qualifying person”, in relation to any year of assessment, means —

-(a) a person who is required to prepare or maintain financial accounts in accordance with FRS 39 and who has not made an election under subsection (3) for that year of assessment; or
+(a) a person who is required to prepare or maintain financial accounts in accordance with FRS 39 and who has not made an election under subsection (3) for that year of assessment;

+(b) a person who prepares or maintains financial accounts in accordance with SFRS for Small Entities and who has not made an election under subsection (3A) for that year of assessment; or

-(b) a person who is treated as a qualifying person under subsection (5) or (7) for that year of assessment.
+(c) a person who is treated as a qualifying person under subsection (5) or (7) for that year of assessment,

+as the case may be;

+[Act 29 of 2012 wef 01/01/2011]

+“SFRS for Small Entities” means the financial reporting standard known as Singapore Financial Reporting Standard for Small Entities made by the Accounting Standards Council under Part III of the Accounting Standards Act, as amended from time to time.

+[Act 29 of 2012 wef 01/01/2011]

+(11) Any term used in this section and not defined in this section but defined in FRS 39 or SFRS for Small Entities (as the case may be) shall have the same meaning as in FRS 39 or SFRS for Small Entities (as the case may be).

 [7/2007]

-(11) Any term used in this section and not defined in this section but defined in FRS 39 shall have the same meaning as in FRS 39.

-[7/2007]
+[Act 29 of 2012 wef 01/01/2011]

 ### Islamic financing arrangements